 Building automation is another important factor to make the building more energy efficient.
 In intelligent building control, lighting, air conditioning, shade control, and door and window technology are linked together and automatically controlled.
 Energy consumption can be reduced significantly by intelligent automation.
 The reason: Sensors such as temperature sensors, air quality indicators, brightness sensors, movement detectors, or weather stations are more energy efficient than humans in their response.
 Windows are playing an increasing range of roles in modern buildings.

 Large windows are in high demand currently, and not just for design reasons.
 They flood rooms with plenty of natural daylight and give users a feeling of warmth and freedom.
 In addition to technical factors such as light penetration, heat, sound, and burglary protection, plus resistance to wind and rain, they also have to take on important functions such as ventilation or smoke and heat extraction.
 They improve the indoor climate by providing natural ventilation, play a crucial part in respect of energy efficiency, and ensure smoke and heat extraction in the event of a fire.
 In addition, there are building-specific demands in terms of hygiene, comfort and safety.

-Building automation improves not only the energy efficiency but also the indoor air quality.
-If smart window systems are centrally linked with the building management technology, rooms can be ventilated and supplied with fresh air as needed.
-The advantage: Automated window ventilation consumes lesser energy than most of the mechanical ventilation systems.
+Building automation improves not only energy efficiency but also indoor air quality.
+If smart window systems are centrally linked with building management technology, rooms can be ventilated and supplied with fresh air as needed.
+The advantage: Automated window ventilation consumes lesser energy than most mechanical ventilation systems.
 In addition, heating costs can be saved if ventilation and heating are jointly controlled via building management technology.